Ensuring accessible digital and hybrid meetings and events

 These must be used for all virtual meetings and events, and our Working Together Guidelines will continue to apply.

-Along with the information below, we’ve put together this extensive document on what to expect at virtual regional committees with everything about what to expect at these meetings.
+Along with the information below, we’ve put together these access standards for digital and hybrid meetings with everything about what to expect at these meetings.

 General and technical guidelines